KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 # About the properties

 ID and Preferences may be obvious.
-In SCT, for a set X of alternatives and an indexed set S of agents, ID represents any agent s_i of S, while Preferences represents s_i's ranking of every x in X, i.e., the property Preferences is already ordered accordingly to s_i's respective ranking of the mentioned options.
+In SCT, for a set X of alternatives and an indexed set S of agents, ID represents any agent s<sub> i </sub> of S, while Preferences represents s<sub> i </sub>'s ranking of every x <span>&#8714;</span> X, i.e., the property Preferences is already ordered accordingly to s<sub> i </sub>'s respective ranking of the mentioned options.

 The less trivial properties, Status and Sex, were introduced in the class because I decided to proceed with the aforementioned project while programming a version of the Stable-Matching Problem.
 Status, in the program, represents if some agent is married or free, and, trivially, Sex represents if an agent in question is male or female.